billroy/bitlash-commander/README.md

 - button
 	- BUG: no display indication that a repeat button is repeating
-	- invisible button for setup
+	- shape = 'path' for icons

 - BUG: click on text of repeating button doesn't stop it

 - doc:
-	- big picture system data flow
 	- panel options
 		- channel
 	- button and slider options